h0sh1z0ra/DLA/README.md

 ![Simulation screenshot](img/screenshot.png)

 ## Theory and Usage
 Basically, particles are spawned and will walk randomly until they stick to the cluster or wander too far away and die.
+They walk via Monte Carlo.
 That's basically it.
 You can change the probability of a particle sticking to the nearest-neighbour (like the sides of a square) of a cluster particle and second-nearest-neighbour (vertices of a square).
 You can also change the speed of the simulation, bias the direction of growth and some other stuff.

 ## Known Issues
 When a particle walks over the cluster (which wouldn't happen in real life), it erases that point on the cluster.